dscolby/Whiteboard/README.md

             1. If using CI tests, would need to apply Meek's rules afterwards
         4. Too many to enumerate, so need some algorithm for infinitely-armed bandits
             1. One potential is GP
+                1. In general, GP doesn't scale well but given the extermely low dimentionality, GP might work well here
-            2. There are other algorithms out there, I just need to look more into it
+            3. There are other algorithms out there, I just need to look more into it
-            3. Could then probably use UCB, TS, or some minimal regret acquisition function
+            4. Could then probably use UCB, TS, or some minimal regret acquisition function
         5. How to convert DAGs to unique arms
             1. Need to map each DAG to unique number to get arm IDs
             2. Don't want to build every DAG and assign a number